Ask for dances politely AND accept/deny them politely

-Some people are delighted to ask others for a dance, while some might not be as confident.
+Some people are delighted to ask for a dance, while some might not be as confident.
 If you are asked to dance, be kind!
-Feel free to refuse, but please do so in a polite manner.
-If you accept an invitation to dance the night (or song) away, walk to the dance floor together, and try to get to know your partner a little by asking “Hey!
+Feel free to refuse, but please do it in a polite way.
+If you accept an invitation to dance the night (or song) away, walk to the dance floor together, and try to get to know your partner by asking “Hey!
 What’s your name?”

 If a dance fits a song perfectly, then it will be like no other dance.
 Hit the breaks!
 Rise with the crescendos!
 And please show your respect for live music and for musicians by clapping after every song!

-Sweaty shirts are quite normal, smelly shirts…not okay.
+Sweaty shirts are quite normal, smelly shirts…gross.
 Take a change with you, just in case!

 We would love for everybody to dance with each other, regardless of skill level.
 However, remember to listen to yourself.
 Dance with as many people as you can handle for that evening.
 We all feel differently every evening.
 Listen to your body and appreciate other people’s feelings and goals for the day.